rackerlabs/support-how-to/content/cloud-networks/attach-a-cloud-network-to-an-existing-fortigate-vm.md

 ### Set the IP address in the Fortigate-VM GUI

-1. Browse to your Fortigate-VM by using the virtual machine (VM) IP  address, for example http:\\10.82.89.10.
+1. Browse to your Fortigate-VM by using the virtual machine (VM) PublicNet IP address, for example `http:\\104.239.141.198`.

 2. Click on **Network > Interfaces** to see a list of interfaces.